bitgold7/bitcoin/doc/developer-notes.md

   - *Rationale*: If a RPC response is not a JSON object, then it is harder to avoid API breakage if new data in the response is needed.

+- Result arrays may contain elements with different object layouts.
+Document these by listing an `RPCResult` entry for each possible variant within the array.

+  - *Rationale*: Explicit schemas for heterogeneous arrays enable automatic result validation, as used by `getdescriptoractivity`.

 - Wallet RPCs call BlockUntilSyncedToCurrentChain to maintain consistency with `getblockchaininfo`'s state immediately prior to the call's execution.
 Wallet RPCs whose behavior does *not* depend on the current chainstate may omit this